CMU-Graphics/Scotty3D/assignments/A4/T2-skeleton.md

 $$q \gets q - \tau \nabla f$$

 Where $\tau$ is a small timestep and $q$ holds all the `Bone::pose` coordinates.
-Specifically, we'll be using gradient descent to find the minimum of a cost function which measures the total squared distance between a set of IK handles positions $h$ and their associated bones $b$:
+Specifically, we'll be using gradient descent to find the minimum of a cost function which measures the total squared distance between a set of IK handles positions $h$ and their associated bones $i$:

 $$f(q) = \sum_{(h,i)} \frac{1}{2}|p_i(q) - h|^2 $$